veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 ## Header Icon

 Under "Header Icon", you can edit the favicon (header) icon for your VAP service or reset it to the default.
 To upload your own icon, select the **Edit Head Icon** button.
 To reset the icon to the default, select the **Reset to default icon**.
-A DNV or Veracity owned service should not update the logo, but stay with the default one.
+If this a DNV or Veracity-owned service, leave the default logo.

 ## Statistics Report